strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   Further references:
   - Gentle introduction from ML and epidemiologists @abecassis2024prediction
-  - Advanced statistical point of view @wager2024causal ]
+  - Formal statistical point of view @wager2024causal ]

 = Framing: How to ask a sound causal question